Jencreate/DATA201SJM/Team_Diary.md

 - Identified the coordinates of each appropriate hydrostation and created a tibble containing this data.

 #### Entry (13/10/21) - Matt
-- Used Jensens hydrostation data to figure out which rivers/lakes they are on and for each, what data i can find on the aquarius portal
+- Used Jensens hydrostation data to figure out which rivers/lakes they are on and for each, what data i can find on the aquarius portal.

 #### Entry (15/10/21) - Richard
 - Beginning write the report about this project.